siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 7. Determine when the effective stress reduces to Euler-like or Navier-Stokes-like form.

-This is a real research path.
-It does not begin from ordinary particles or from fluid axioms.
-It begins from continuity and source-free transport closure, then asks what macroscopic medium theory emerges.
+This derivation path begins from continuity and source-free transport closure, then asks what macroscopic medium theory emerges.

 ## 206.8 Summary

-The present appendix has not derived Navier-Stokes.

-What it has derived is a continuous transport substrate with local continuity and closure constraints.
-That is enough to justify the hydrodynamic question.

-The next mathematical objective is therefore clear:
+The hydrodynamic objective is therefore clear:

 > derive momentum density, momentum flux, and stress from the same underlying
 > transport, then coarse-grain them to obtain the emergent continuum limit.

 Appendix 207 shows that this program can already be completed in the simplest uniform-region case.
-There, Navier-Stokes-like dynamics appears not as a primitive description of matter, but as an effective large-scale theory of organized energy transport.
+There, Navier-Stokes-like dynamics appears as an effective large-scale theory of organized energy transport.